HL7/US-Core/input/pagecontent/clinical-notes-guidance.md

 </div>

-A method for discovery of the types of notes and reports that a server supports is described in the [section below](#using-expand).
+A method for discovery of the types of notes and reports that a server supports is described in the [Determining Server Note Type](#using-expand) section below.

 Note that this guide focuses on exposing existing information, and not how systems allow their users to capture information.
 The contents of the notes or reports, even using standard LOINC concepts, may vary widely by health system or even location.
 For example, CT Spleen WO contrast (LOINC 30621-7) may include individual sections for history, impressions, conclusions, or just an impressions section.
 Discharge Summaries may have different facility or regulatory content requirements.